nagix/mini-tokyo-3d/README.md

 --- | ---
 Mouse drag or swipe | Pan
 Mouse wheel rotation | Zoom in/out
-Right click + mouse drag | Tilt up/down and rotate Pinch in/out | Zoom in/out and rotate
+Right click or Ctrl key + mouse drag | Tilt up/down and rotate Shift key + mouse drag | Box zoom
+Pinch in/out | Zoom in/out and rotate
 Double-click or double-tap | Zoom in
 Click or tap +/- buttons | Zoom in/out
-Click or tap the compass button | Reset bearing to north Click or tap the compass button + mouse drag or swipe | Tilt up/down and rotate Click or tap the train/helicopter button | Switch the tracking mode Click or tap the clock button | Toggle the real-time mode Click or tap the GitHub button | Open the GitHub project page
+Click or tap the compass button | Reset bearing to north Click or tap the compass button + mouse drag or swipe | Tilt up/down and rotate Click or tap the fullscreen button | Toggle the fullscreen mode Click or tap the eye button | Toggle the underground mode Click or tap the train/helicopter button | Switch the tracking mode Click or tap the clock button | Toggle the real-time mode Click or tap the GitHub button | Open the GitHub project page